 SPECIAL FRONTIER FORCE – OPERATION EAGLE 1971 AND VIETNAM WAR :

 The military objectives of the Vietnam War could not be accomplished because of the reliance placed upon aerial bombardment to defeat the enemy.
-Operation Eagle 1971 was small in its scope and size.
+Operation Eagle was small in its scope and size.
 But, it did not rely upon the use of aerial bombardment.
 We operated on a ‘manpack’ basis, went in search of enemy positions, and had directly challenged the enemy at his own post.
-United States had failed to attack the enemy on the ground during the Vietnam War.
+United States had failed to attack the enemy on the ground during Vietnam War.
 To defend South Vietnam, the military strategy and planning would call for Infantry attacks on the enemy inside North Vietnam.
 United States had used more bombs as compared to the number of bombs that were dropped during the Second World War and yet could not dislodge the enemy from his entrenched positions.
 We need to fight and engage the enemy on the ground.
+Secondly, during Nixon’s presidency(1969-1974), while engaged in War, the President conceded the battle by befriending the Enemy.

 OPERATION EAGLE 1971 AND VIETNAM WAR INFANTRY WEAPONS AND FIELD GEAR :